nmshd/documentation/_includes/use-cases/use-case-transport-query-relationship-templates.md

 {% include properties_list.html %}

-This use-case queries [RelationshipTemplates]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) related to the identity.
+This use-case queries [RelationshipTemplates]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) of the Identity.

 ## Parameters

+All parameters are optional.
+If no parameter is given, all RelationshipTemplates are returned.

-- `isOwn` indicates if the template was created by you.
+- `isOwn` indicates if the RelationshipTemplate was created by the current Identity.
-- `createdAt` is the ISODateTime the template was created at.
+- `createdAt` is the ISODateTime the RelationshipTemplate was created at.
-- `expiresAt` is the date the template expires at.
+- `expiresAt` is the ISODateTime the RelationshipTemplate expires.
-- `createdBy` is the enmeshed address that created the template.
+- `createdBy` is the enmeshed Address of the Identity that created the RelationshipTemplate.
-- `createdByDevice` is the device id that created the template.
+- `createdByDevice` is the `id` of the Device that created the RelationshipTemplate.
-- `maxNumberOfAllocations` is the maximum number of times the template can be used.
+- `maxNumberOfAllocations` is the number of times the RelationshipTemplate can be accessed by different Identities to initiate a Relationship.
+The Backbone returns an error, if one accesses a RelationshipTemplate with no allocations left.
+Accessing the same RelationshipTemplate with the same Identity multiple times doesn't affect the number of allocations.
+The allocation counts, even if the Identity does not accept the RelationshipTemplate by discarding it.

 ## On Success

 - Returns all [RelationshipTemplates]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) that match the `query`.

+## On Failure

+- The parameters are malformed.